-The biggest share has been spent at un-regionalize, which could not be allocated to provinces, followed by Sindh, KP (including), Balochistan and Punjab.
-G.B has the low share in the donors' expenditures on health.
+The biggest share has been spent at Punjab, followed by un-regionalized, which could not be allocated to provinces, G.B has the lowest share in the donors' expenditures on health.

 2.3.2 Local Non-Government Organizations

 Philanthropic/ Non-Government organizations (NGOs) are working in both urban and rural areas of Pakistan.
 These organizations are working in multiple sectors to uplift the community by providing awareness and basic amenities of life.
 Philanthropic organizations are registered under different laws whereas very few are unregistered.
 Philanthropic sector is different from 'state' as it collects donations, charity or alms from the community and uses it for deserving communities, voluntarily.